 - Paper records containing PI or confidential information must be kept in locked files.

-- Electronic records containing PI or confidential information must be stored on secure servers, and, when stored on authorized desktop computers, must be password protected.
+- Electronic records containing PI or confidential information must be stored on secure servers, and, when stored on authorized desktop computers, must be password protected and follow the Data Encryption Policy.

 - When it is necessary to remove records containing PI or confidential data off campus, employees must safeguard the information and never leave them unattended.